bezzad/Downloader/README.md

 Downloader is a modern, fluent, asynchronous, testable and portable library for .NET.
 This is a multipart downloader with asynchronous progress events.
 This library can added in your `.Net Core v3.1` and later or `.Net Framework v4.5` or later projects.

 Downloader is compatible with .NET Standard 2.0 and above, running on Windows, Linux, and macOS, in full .NET Framework or .NET Core.

+> For a complete example see [Downloader.Sample](https://github.com/bezzad/Downloader/blob/master/src/Downloader.Sample/Program.cs) project from this repository.

 ## Sample Console Application